Timeline of the SARS-CoV-2 Omicron variant: 30 December

 Algeria reports 12 new cases; 6 Algerian citizens and 2 nationals returning from France, 1 Briton and 3 Mauritanians.

 The second case of the Omicron variant has been confirmed in North Macedonia, in the town of Struga.

 31 December

-Staffing shortages due to Omicron necessitates the temporary closure of numerous urgent care clinics in the U.S. The Biden administration lifts a month-long travel ban on foreign national arriving via air from eight African countries -South Africa, Botswana, Zimbabwe, Namibia, Lesotho, Eswatini, Mozambique, and Malawi- effective 12:01 a.m.
+Staffing shortages due to Omicron necessitates the temporary closure of numerous urgent care clinics in the US.
+The Biden administration lifts a month-long travel ban on foreign national arriving via air from eight African countries—South Africa, Botswana, Zimbabwe, Namibia, Lesotho, Eswatini, Mozambique and Malawi—effective 12:01 a.m.
 EST.

 Dr Tedros Adhanom Ghebreyesus, WHO Director-General, notes in his year-end remarks that "Narrow nationalism and vaccine hoarding by some countries have undermined equity and created the ideal conditions for the emergence of the Omicron variant, and the longer inequity continues, the higher the risks of the virus evolving in ways we can't prevent or predict".

 The UKHSA announced that as of 1 January 2022, Omicron would no longer be reported separately in the daily statistics because the variant of concern had become the dominant strain in England.